CSCfi/csc-user-guide/docs/cloud/dbaas/advanced.md

     ```

 2. If your configuration group contained changes that require a restart, you will need to restart
 your database instance.
-Note that you won't be able to attach a new configuration group before
-restarting the instance if you detached a configuration that requires a restart.
-Also, only one
-configuration group can be attach at the same time.
-Note that no new backups will be taken of the
-instance before the restart has been done.

     ```
     openstack database instance restart $INSTANCE_ID
     ```

+    !!! info "Note"
+        You will not be able to attach a new configuration group before restarting the instance if you detached a configuration that requires a restart.
+Also, only one configuration group can be attached at the same time.

+    !!! info "Note"
+        No new backups will be taken of the instance before the restart has been done.